Rubén Oseguera González: Extradition process

+Approval process

 On 3 February 2017, the United States District Court for the District of Columbia issued an arrest warrant against Oseguera González.
 The Drug Enforcement Administration (DEA) stated that he had been involved in importing and distributing narcotics from Mexico to the U.S. since 2011.
 The DEA stated that Oseguera González had several other aliases, including "Rubencito", "El Rojo", "El Ruso", and "El Niño".
 According to the report, the United States Department of Justice was going to seize all of Oseguera González assets in the U.S. that were a result of his drug proceeds.
 With the arrest warrant, the U.S. government could formally request his extradition to the U.S.

 On 4 October 2018, Mexico's Secretariat of Foreign Affairs (SRE) approved Oseguera González's extradition to the U.S. He issued a writ of amparo to prevent his extradition.
 On 16 October 2018, the United States Department of State, Treasury, and Justice announced a joint law enforcement measure against the CJNG, and publicized previously sealed indictments charging Oseguera González.
 The report stated that between 2007 and February 2017, Oseguera González was responsible for importing and distributing narcotics in the U.S. from Mexico, and of using firearms during and to retaliate for his alleged drug trafficking activities.
 The U.S. government confirmed that the extradition of Oseguera González was pending.

 In July 2019, Oseguera González's writ of amparo issued against the SRE's extradition approval was denied.
 His defense argued that Oseguera González was not the person the U.S. government was looking for, and that he was not the son of Oseguera Cervantes.
 This statement was provided by the defense and support by one of their witnesses.
 In addition, Oseguera González's defense argued that extraditing him to the U.S. would be unconstitutional because the charges he faces in the U.S. could carry life imprisonment, a conviction length that does not exist in Mexico.

+Extradition and convictions

 On 21 February 2020, Oseguera González was extradited to the U.S. He arrived in Dulles International Airport in Washington, D.C. and appeared before a judge that day to face his outstanding charges.
+On 20 September 2024, Oseguera González was convicted by a federal jury of various drug-related charges and the downing of a Mexican military helicopter during the 1 May 2015 Jalisco attacks.
+On 24 September 2024, he would also be convicted of drug trafficking and firearm related charges which involved conspiring to distribute five kilograms or more of cocaine and 500 grams or more of methamphetamine while knowing and intending that they would be imported into the United States, and using, carrying, and brandishing firearms, including destructive devices, in furtherance of the drug trafficking conspiracy.
+On March 7, 2025, Oseguera González would receive a sentence of life plus 30 years in prison.
+As of November 2025, Oseguera González is held at ADX Florence, the federal supermax prison in Florence, Colorado.